graphprotocol/research/specs/graph-protocol-v1/query-processing/README.md

 Some Query Node implementations may provide an SQL interface, while others may provide a GraphQL interface.
 Query Nodes may implement different heuristics for balancing the requirements of price, performance, and economic security or make these algorithms pluggable.
 Indeed, some users may choose to forgo the Query Node altogether and directly consume the lower-level read interface exposed by the Indexing Nodes.

-While this last case is certainly possible, we present the architecture and high-level algorithms for consuming the data indexed by The Graph via a distributed query engine, as that is the intended usage pattern of the protocol.
+While this last case is certainly possible, we present the architecture and high-level algorithms for consuming the data indexed by The Graph via a distributed query engine because that is the intended usage pattern of the protocol.

 The specification will omit detailed steps in the algorithms that are left to implementers.
 However, The Graph team will implement a reference Query Node/Client that provides a concrete example of how these algorithms might be implemented in order to provide a GraphQL interface to The Graph.